arunabh-alt/GDK_AI_Agent/README.md

 - Learn from context and feedback
 - Perform complex multi-step tasks autonomously

-This repository is dedicated to learning and experimenting with **agent development** using GDK in the Google Cloud ecosystem, particularly **Vertex AI**, which offers seamless integration with large language models, embeddings, vector search, and more.
+This repository is dedicated to learning and experimenting with **agent development** using GDK in the Google Cloud ecosystem, which offers seamless integration with large language models, embeddings, vector search, and more.

-##  What This Project Covers

-- Introduction to GDK and Vertex AI Agent ecosystem
-- Building your first agent with plans and steps
-- Integrating tools and external APIs
-- Running agents in cloud environments
-- Best practices for scalable and secure agent design

-##  Directory Structure

 ## Requirements

 - Python 3.10+
 - Google Cloud SDK
-- Vertex AI enabled in your GCP project
 - Access to the Google Agent Development Kit (Preview/Beta)

 ## Learning Goals

 - Understand how agentic architectures differ from traditional LLM pipelines
 - Explore how plans, steps, and tools work in the GDK framework
-- Use Vertex AI's capabilities for embeddings, search, and chat models
 - Develop agents that can autonomously interact with the environment

 ## Resources